3C-model

-The 3H-model of motivation („3H“ stands for the „three components of motivation“) was developed by Professor Hugo M. Kehr, PhD., at UC Berkeley.
+The 3H-model of motivation ("3H" stands for the "three components of motivation") was developed by Hugo M. Kehr of UC Berkeley.
 The 3C-model is an integrative, empirically validated theory of motivation that can be used for systematic motivation diagnosis and intervention.

 Main assumptions

 The three components head, heart and hand

-“3C” stands for the three components of motivation, which can be illustrated as three partially overlapping circles (see Fig. 1).
+"3C" stands for the three components of motivation, which can be illustrated as three partially overlapping circles (see Fig. 1).
 In psychological terminology, the three components are explicit (self-attributed) motives, implicit (unconscious) motives, and perceived abilities.
-For practical applications, the metaphor “head”, “heart” and “hand”, which goes back to Johann Heinrich Pestalozzi, is being used.
+For practical applications, the metaphor "head", "heart" and "hand", which goes back to Johann Heinrich Pestalozzi, is being used.